MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/create-and-edit-forms.md

 ### Remove a field
 1. Open the form designer to create or edit a form.
 More information: [Create a form](#create-a-form) and [Edit a form](#edit-a-form)
-2. In the form preview, select the field that you want to remove from the form.
+2. On the form preview, select the field that you want to remove from the form.
 3. Select **Delete**. <br />
 4. Select **Save**.